 There are a few things that a Veteran should be aware of when they make a claim.

 First, the disability has to be service-connected.
-If a disability or illness was not caused by the Veteran’s time in the military, then it is not service-connected.
+If a disability or illness was not caused by the Veteran’s time in the military or another service-connected disability, then it is not service-connected.
 The VA will not give benefits for anything if it is not service-connected.

 However, if a Veteran was diagnosed with a disability or illness that was then aggravated because of an in-service event, that could be classified as a service-connected disability.